zyx/manual/FAQ.md

 ## I found a bug.

 Search [Rack's issue tracker](https://github.com/VCVRack/Rack/issues?q=is%3Aissue) to check whether someone else has posted a similar issue.
-If you think your problem is unique (unlikely but possible), you may open an issue or email contact@vcvrack.com with a detailed report containing the following information.
+If you believe the problem has never been reported before, [open an issue](https://github.com/VCVRack/Rack/issues/new/choose) on GitHub, or email contact@vcvrack.com if you don't want to register a GitHub account, with a detailed report containing the following information.

 - Your operating system and version
 - The Rack version